bhansali-mukesh/Shell_Scripts_Utilities/README.md

 Author : BHANSALI MUKESH KUMAR

-These Scripts Provides us General Aliases, Functions and Utilities to Help us in Routine Activities on Command Line
+## Shell_Scripts_Utilities
+Provides Lot of Customization, Flexibility, Function, Alises, Utilities etc for Shell Command Line

 Custom :
-# Open Custom File for Utilities and Aliases
+Open Custom File for Utilities and Aliases

 Hammer :
-# Go to Jack Hammer Repository
+Go to Jack Hammer Repository

 Gecko :
-# Go to Gecko Search Repository
+Go to Gecko Search Repository

 Console :
-# Go to Console Repository
+Go to Console Repository

 Image :
-# Go to Image Repository
+Go to Image Repository

 Maven :
-# Open Aliases File for Maven Commands
+Open Aliases File for Maven Commands

 install :
-# Maven install Command, Skipping Tests
+Maven install Command, Skipping Tests

 MVN :
-# Maven install command with Tests
+Maven install command with Tests

 Native :
-# Open Aliases File for Native Commands
+Open Aliases File for Native Commands

 SED_i :
-# Equals to `sed -i` in bash shell
+Equals to `sed -i` in bash shell

-#
-# Find and Replace in Files
+Find and Replace in Files
-# Example
+Example
-#		sed -i -- s/india/Bharat/g Countries.txt
+		sed -i -- s/india/Bharat/g Countries.txt

 a :
-# Alias to `alias` command
+Alias to `alias` command

 c :
-# Clear Screen
+Clear Screen

 grep :
-# Grep with Visible Color
+Grep with Visible Color

 vi :
-# Use vim instead of vi
+Use vim instead of vi

 Back :
-# Going Back to the Previous Directory, Silently ( Useful in Scripting Where User Need Not to Know About Changing Directories )
+Going Back to the Previous Directory, Silently ( Useful in Scripting Where User Need Not to Know About Changing Directories )

 PROFILE :
-# Open Custom Profiler
+Open Custom Profiler

 Profile :
-# Just type "Profile" on Terminal
+ Just type "Profile" on Terminal
-# If Profile is Followed By Some Special Command then it will Show Help for that Command
-# Else Displaying Help with Pagination ( Press Enter or Space to Scroll, "q" to Quite )
-# If you Add, Update and Command in this Utility with Proper Comment, it will Automatically Be Visible in Profile as well.
+ If Profile is Followed By Some Special Command then it will Show Help for that Command Else Displaying Help with Pagination ( Press Enter or Space to Scroll, "q" to Quite ) If you Add, Update and Command in this Utility with Proper Comment, it will Automatically Be Visible in Profile as well.
-# Example
+ Example
-# 1. Profile
+   1. Profile
-# 2. Profile grep
+   2. Profile grep

 Profile_Document :
-# Utility Function which Parses this File and Generates The Kuber Documents to Help,
-# The Command "Profile" Generating Help Document from the Source on Runtime
+ Utility Function which Parses this File and Generates The Kuber Documents to Help, The Command "Profile" Generating Help Document from the Source on Runtime

 Yarn :
-# Open Myself
+ Open Myself

 cache :
-# Cleaning yarn cache
+ Cleaning yarn cache

 clean :
-# Yarn Clean
+ Yarn Clean

 YARN :
-# Yarn With Cleaning and Clearing Cache
+ Yarn With Cleaning and Clearing Cache

 lint :
-# Yarn Lint Fix
+ Yarn Lint Fix

 build :
-# Yarn Build
+ Yarn Build

 start :
-# Yarn Start
+ Yarn Start

 Build :
-# Yarn Fix Lint and  Build
+ Yarn Fix Lint and  Build

 Start :
-# Yarn Finx Lint, Build and Start
+ Yarn Finx Lint, Build and Start

 Test_File :
-# Yarn Test a File
+ Yarn Test a File

 Test :
-# Yarn Fix Lint and Test all
+ Yarn Fix Lint and Test all

 Local :
-# Yarn Build Local Client
+ Yarn Build Local Client

 linter :
-# If it works, it means you have eslint installed in the project but not globally.
+ If it works, it means you have eslint installed in the project but not globally.

 run :
-# Get All Yarn Command in Your Project
+ Get All Yarn Command in Your Project